Luca-Skyline/Luca-Skyline/README.md

 ### Hi, I'm Luca. 👋

-Junior (class of 2025) at Skyline High School in SLC, UT
+Senior (class of 2025) at Skyline High School in SLC, UT

 - 💻 You should join TSA (The Technology Student Association).
 We have competitions ranging from programming to music production, fashion design to robotics, CAD to debate.